sarabonardi/AlgorithmicProblemSolving/README.md

   Output the direction of the tip of a rod following the given instructions.
   For points length-i to 1, the rod can be bent in these directions: +y, -y, +z, -z.
   The rod begins pointed toward the direction +x.

+BaseConversion:
+  Check if a number is valid for a given base, and if so, convert it to another given base 2 <= bases 1, 2 <= 16 and output this number.

+ChessBracket:
+  Output the total number of walkover games in a chess tournament given the expected number of players and the list of missing players.

+EndianReverse:
+  Reverse the endian for a given integer in two's complement.

+EvenColumns:
+  Output the minimum number of moves to level out a given number of columns of given heights.

+NegativeBase:
+  Output the "negative base" conversion of an integer n.
+  A negative base conversion is when